7 Firewood Storage Tips (Guide)

 Green wood is wet because the moisture has not yet left the cells of the wood.
 Firewood storage for green wood must allow it to breathe and continue to dry so that it can become seasoned wood for use in your fire pit or fireplace.
 Covering green wood is one of the most common mistakes people make when storing firewood.
 You should not cover green wood with a tarp or other material unless it is going to rain.
 If you cover your green wood while it is raining, be sure to remove the cover after the rain stops.

 When moisture is introduced to seasoned wood, it can also become wet.
-Because of this, you may want to cover your dry wood when it is going to rain or snow (unless you keep it in a shed or under a shelter).
+Because of this, you should always cover your dry wood when it is going to rain or snow (unless you keep it in a shed or under a shelter).
 You can cover completely seasoned wood when it is not raining, but this is not necessary and can lead to moisture being trapped or an even more-inviting habitat for critters.

 If you want to cover your firewood storage to partially hide it or to keep your wood cleaner, there are some breathable covers that can be used.
 Some firewood racks come with a full cover that can be used in this manner or to protect your wood from rain.
 This is fine to use on dry wood, but you should avoid covering green wood – even with a breathable cover – until it is fully seasoned.